 In the late 1950s and 1960s, Trottier collaborated with architect Tim Murray who had won numerous commissions to design new Catholic churches in Ottawa.
 Gerald Trottier created modern liturgical appointments for these commissions – including bronze crosses, altars and tabernacles, stained glass windows, candlesticks and vigil lights.
 Their projects include the Churches of St. Ignatius, St. Monica, St. Maurice, St. Elizabeth and St. Basil’s Church.

 In 1963, Trottier was chosen with Roy Kiyooka, Jacques Hurtubise, and Claude Tousignant — to represent Canada in the 8th São Paulo Biennial.
-In 1965, Gerald Trottier was awarded the position of resident artist at the University of Western Ontario in London, Ontario.
+Gerald Trottier was awarded the position of resident artist at the University of Western Ontario in London, Ontario.

 In 1967, the Royal Architectural Institute of Canada awarded Trottier the Allied Arts Medal for his collaborative work with architects on religious architecture as well as secular projects such as the Ottawa Mitel cafeteria mural (1984), mosaic murals at Carleton (1962) and the Ottawa Public Library in 1973, as well as a Queen’s Park mural in Toronto in 1968.